wp-plugins/ajax-campaign-monitor-forms/readme.txt

 6. Choosing a shortcode / creating a new shortcode

 == Changelog ==

+= 0.8 =
+More fixes for the shortcode forms

 = 0.7.4 =
 Fix problem with shortcode button